CartoDB/web-sdk/docs/guides/02-using-style-helpers.md

 </div>
 > View this step [here](/developers/web-sdk/examples/maps/guides/using-style-helpers/step-7.html)

-Finally we are going to use the `carto.viz.style.sizeContinuous` helper to create a continuous color ramp depending on the `square_feet` feature property.
+Finally we are going to use the `carto.viz.style.sizeContinuous` helper to create a continuous size ramp depending on the `square_feet` feature property.
 This time we are not sending any parameter so we will use the default values.
 Please go to the [reference](ToDo Add link) to view the full list of options and default values for this helper.

 ```js
 const airbnbSizeStyle = new carto.viz.style.sizeContinuous('square_feet');